Albert-Gao/blog/source/_posts/setting-up-react-with-babel-mocha-chai-enzyme-and-webpack.md

 <!--more-->

-# 1.First of all, what we want?
+## 1.First of all, what we want?
 - We want to write React via ES6, so we need to `babel` as our transpiler
 - We want to test our app via `Mocha`, and using `Chai` to make the assertion
 - We will use `Enzyme` to test our React Component.
 - We want to use ES6 to write our test cases as well.
-- We want to bundle our project via `Webpack`.
+- We want to bundle our project via `Webpack v2`.
 - We will use the Hot Module Replacement (HMR) feature from Webpack to speed up our process.

 ## 2.Create the folder structure